The Information (website): Content and impact

 The publication focuses on in-depth, data-driven analysis and exclusive investigative stories.
 Forbes reported that stories reported in The Information led to the site contributing to over $97 billion worth of brokered industry deals since its founding.

 In April 2017, The Information announced the launch of Briefing, a new feature to the site consisting of a list of daily headlines with commentary on articles from other news sources.
-In December 2019, the company launched ‘The Tech Top 10’, a basic, consumer-focused offering.
+In December 2019, the company launched 'The Tech Top 10', a basic, consumer-focused offering.
 In 2021, the company launched The Electric, its first standalone subscription publication, which focuses on electric vehicle news.
 Lessin has indicated that The Information plans to expand its coverage into financial news, and that one third of the publication's reader base work in financial services.

-Notable exclusives

-In 2022, The Information published an exclusive report detailing the issues faced by Apple during the development of the Apple electric car project.
-The report revealed that senior vice president of software engineering Craig Federighi is skeptical of the project's viability, and that one of the vehicles came close to hitting a pedestrian without human intervention.

 Reception

 Vanity Fair included The Information on its 2014 New Establishment list.
+The New York Times reported in 2020 that "The Information’s reporters have become known in Silicon Valley for sniffing out the industry’s misdeeds and tweaking its powerful" and that the Financial Times had expressed interest "in a possible takeover," but also noted close ties to leaders in the tech industry, which publication covers.